≤ (Less Than or Equal To)

 - Ensure that the inputs to

-≤ are actually integers.
-Connecting other data types may lead to unexpected behavior.
+≤are actually integers.
+Connecting other data types may lead to unexpected behavior. - Remember that

 Common Issues